bennettstone/simple-mysqli/README.md

 - Return a query result that has just one row
 - Execute INSERT, UPDATE and DELETE queries from values that define tables, field names, field values and conditions
 - Truncate a table
-- Send email messages with MySQL access errors
+- Send email messages with MySQL access and query errors
+- Display the total number of queries performed during all instances of the class

 Full usage examples are provided in example.php, using example data provided in example-data.sql